-On September 17, 2018, we entered into a Series A2 Preferred Stock Purchase Agreement, or the Series A2 Agreement, with ElevateBio, concurrent with the LLC Conversion (see Note 11 to our audited consolidated financial statements appearing in our Prospectus).
+On September 17, 2018, we entered into a Series A2 Preferred Stock Purchase Agreement, or the Series A2 Agreement, with ElevateBio.
 ElevateBio was formed in November 2017 and is headquartered in Cambridge, Massachusetts, with a focus on the development of a portfolio of novel cell therapy programs acquired through business development activities with biotechnology companies.
 ElevateBio is structured as a holding company, comprised of asset-specific subsidiaries focused on the development of the pipeline assets, as well as a manufacturing subsidiary with the expertise to provide drug development and manufacturing services.
-As a result of ElevateBio's purchase of our Series A2 Preferred Stock, ElevateBio acquired an ownership interest (Note 14 to our unaudited condensed consolidated financial statements appearing elsewhere in this form 10-Q).
-The Chief Executive Officer, Chief Financial Officer, and other executives of ElevateBio also serve in similar management roles with us.
+As a result of ElevateBio's purchase of our Series A2 Preferred Stock, which converted to common stock upon completion of our IPO, ElevateBio acquired an ownership interest to our unaudited condensed consolidated financial statements appearing elsewhere in this Form 10-Q. The Chief Financial Officer of ElevateBio currently serves in a similar management role with us.
+In May 2021, Diana M. Brainard M.D., succeeded David Hallal, ElevateBio's Chief Executive Officer, as the Company's Chief Executive Officer and principal executive officer.
+Mr. Hallal became the Executive Chairman of the Company and continues to be a member of the Company's board of directors.